Congratulations 2026-2027 Board of Governors!

 xiii.
 Required record keeping includes:

 a.
-Maintains record of submissions made to the 5th FSS Private Organization Representative.
+Maintains record of submissions made to the 5 FSS Private Organization Representative.

 b.
-Record of correspondence sent and received.
+Record of correspondence sent and received as deemed appropriate.

 SECTION 2: APPOINTED POSITIONS: CHAIRS AND DUTIES